nh-server/switch-guide/docs/faq.md

 Atmosphère is not a silver bullet, and this does not mean that Nintendo won't decide to ban people for harmless homebrew in the future.
 If you are scared to get banned then don't use homebrew for now.
 Atmosphère now supports emuMMC (emuNAND): a copy of Switch system software, run entirely from the microSD card instead.
 This erases ban risks due to the fact that emuMMC is run in a quarantined, offline state, not touching the internal memory.
 You are still able to boot into original firmware to play online.

 For patched units reliant on deja-vu, sysNAND will always have to be on a firmware below 4.1.
 For Switch versions from 5.0 to 7.0.1 deja-vu isn't quite out yet but will come eventually.
-(Also please note that firmwares 8.0.0+ will never work with deja-vu) You can use an updated emuMMC dedicated to online/clean play, while your sysNAND is used offline for custom firmware.
+(Also please note that firmware versions 8.0.0+ will never work with deja-vu) You can use an updated emuMMC dedicated to online/clean play, while your sysNAND is used offline for custom firmware.

 We do not recommend the use of ReiNX or SX OS for many reasons, primary among them that they use lots of assets from Atmosphère and offer no real benefit that Atmosphère does not offer anyway.
 We also do not recommend Kosmos, as its large amount of extras on top of regular Atmosphère make it difficult to troubleshoot strange issues.